How Long Do Panic Attacks Last And What Are the Best Ways To Manage Them?

 Learn how to take control and manage panic attacks effectively

-A therapist can help you gain better control over your panic attacks, help you recognize and deconstruct any triggers, assist you in developing effective coping strategies, and assist you in changing negative thought patterns.
+A therapist can help you gain better control over your panic attacks, help you recognize and deconstruct any triggers, assist you in developing effective coping strategies, and assist you in changing negative thought patterns that impact your mental health.
 Results are usually seen within 12 weeks of regular CBT sessions.
+Anti-anxiety medications may also be an option when people experience frequent panic attacks that aren’t improved by therapy alone.

 Takeaway